 I’m unable to say anything else…

-We’re flying over the Pacific Ocean.
+After a restless night, I couldn’t really sleep, we’re already flying over the Pacific Ocean.
 Aia is piloting her baby, me in the passenger seat, and a cooler sits on the backseat.

 Finally, Aia asks me the dreaded question…